lycantropos/consensual/README.md

 Summary
 -------

-`consensual` is a pure-Python library for defining network of machines running in a consistent fault-tolerant manner by implementing state-of-the-art [`Raft` consensus algorithm](https://raft.github.io/).
+`consensual` is a pure-Python library for defining network of nodes running in a consistent fault-tolerant manner by implementing state-of-the-art [`Raft` consensus algorithm](https://raft.github.io/).

 Currently, next features are implemented & property-based tested